Skip to main content

 Vicky Kalogera

-Daniel I. Linzer Distinguished University Professor/ Director of CIERA
+Daniel I. Linzer Distinguished University Professor/ Director of CIERA/Director of NSF-Simons AI Institute for the Sky

 PhD, University of Illinois, 1997